Entering the European market for dried ginger

 The food and drinks processing industry is roughly estimated to use 75-90% of all dried ginger on the European market.
 The largest users within this segment include spice mixture producers, convenience food and snacks, culinary, bakery products, the sauces, seasonings and soups industry, the drinks and beverages industry, and the confectionary and chocolate industry.

 The meat industry is an important user of dried ginger but very often not supplied directly but through spice and food ingredient companies.
 However, larger groups of companies may import dried ginger directly.
-Example of such a group includes OSI Food Solutions.
+An example of such a group includes OSI Food Solutions.

 The European sauces, seasonings and soups industry is also an important user of dried ginger.
 However, this market is dominated by international brands such as Kraft Heinz, McCormick, and Maggi (Nestle).